Killing of Sindee Neo

-On 7 October 2004, four-year-old Sindee Neo (梁欣蒂 Liáng Xīndí) was abducted from her flat at Telok Blangah by 36-year-old Constance Chee Cheong Hin (徐嫦欣 Xú Chángxīn), who formerly had an affair with Neo’s father.
-Neo subsequently fell off her block and sustained head injuries, which resulted in her death five days later.
+On 7 October 2004, four-year-old Sindee Neo (梁欣蒂 (Liáng Xīndí)) was abducted from her flat at Telok Blangah by 36-year-old Constance Chee Cheong Hin (徐嫦欣 (Xú Chángxīn)), who formerly had an affair with Neo’s father.
+Neo subsequently fell from her apartment block and sustained severe head injuries, which resulted in her death five days later.
 Chee, who was allegedly responsible for Neo's fatal fall, was charged with murder, an offence which warranted the death penalty within Singapore's jurisdiction.

-In January 2006, after a highly reported trial in 2005, Chee, who was diagnosed with schizophrenia, was found guilty of a reduced charge of manslaughter and another charge of kidnapping, and despite the prosecution's request for the maximum sentence of life imprisonment for the first charge, Justice V. K. Rajah of the High Court sentenced Chee to a total of 13 years in prison on 7 April 2006.
+In January 2006, after a highly reported trial in 2005, Chee, who had been diagnosed with simple schizophrenia after her arrest, was found guilty of a reduced charge of culpable homicide and another charge of kidnapping, and despite the prosecution's request for the maximum sentence of life imprisonment for the first charge, Justice V. K. Rajah of the High Court sentenced Chee to a total of 13 years in prison on 7 April 2006.